Our research grant awards program sets us apart from other nonprofits.

 We hope the stories of the grant recipients, below, will inspire you to make a gift to support important cetacean research and the development of new cetacean scientists!

 American Cetacean Society San Francisco Bay Chapter has established an annual grant to continue Dr. Jonathan Stern’s legacy of groundbreaking research focused on minke whales, humpback whales, bottlenose dolphins and harbor porpoises in the Northeast Pacific Ocean.

 2018 jonathan stern Research Grant awardees

 It is with great honor that we announce our inaugural Jonathan Stern Research Grant recipients, Lindsay Young and Anna Costanza.
-These remarkable San Francisco Bay Area graduate students will be conducting research that will contribute valuable information toward efforts to reduce anthropogenic threats to Pacific humpback whales.
+These remarkable San Francisco Bay Area graduate students will be conducting research that will contribute valuable information toward efforts to reduce anthropogenic threats to Pacific humpback whales and harbor porpoises.
 The grants they received will support their research projects in addition to enabling their participation in the 2018 American Cetacean Society International Conference.